confluentinc/ksql/docs/developer-guide/test-and-debug/processing-log.md

 :   The contents of a message with type 0 (DESERIALIZATION_ERROR).
     Logged when a deserializer fails to deserialize an {{ site.ak }} record.

-message.deserializationError.component (STRING)
+message.deserializationError.target (STRING)

-:   Either "key" or "value" representing the component of the row that
+:   Either "key" or "value" representing the target component of the row that
     failed to deserialize.

 message.deserializationError.errorMessage (STRING)